 My beef is only custom butchered, with the exception of ground beef, and therefore cannot be sold by the pound of meat you receive.
 It must be sold by the whole, half or quarter (no eighths) and priced by the hanging weight.
 Your beef will be vacuum sealed and labeled with the cut of meat except ground beef which will not have a label.
 You can choose between custom butchered and USDA butchered for ground beef.

 The hanging weight is the weight of the animal after slaughter and dressing but before it has been cut.
-The hanging weights vary but are about 308 lbs for a half and 154 lbs for a quarter.
-The cost for a half is $3.85 per lb of hanging weight plus you pay the butchering fees which amount to about $1.05 per lb of hanging weight.
-A quarter will cost $4.05 per lb of hanging weight plus butchering fees which amount to about $1.05 per lb of hanging weight.
+Hanging weights vary but are about 277 lbs for a half and 139 lbs for a quarter.
+The cost for a half is $3.85 per lb of hanging weight plus you pay the butchering fees which amount to about $.95 per lb of hanging weight.
+A quarter will cost $4.05 per lb of hanging weight plus butchering fees which amount to about $.95 per lb of hanging weight.

-Ground beef can only be sold by the quarter and by hanging weight.
+Custom butchered Ground beef can only be sold by the quarter or half and by hanging weight.
 The cost is $2.70 per lb of hanging weight.
-An average quarter with a hanging weight of 154 lbs at $2.70 per lb would cost $416 plus butchering fees of about $150 for a total of $566 for about 110 lbs of take home meat.
+An average quarter with a hanging weight of 166 lbs at $2.70 per lb would cost $448 plus butchering fees of about $157 for a total of $605 for about 100 lbs of take home meat.
 I am sold out of custom ground beef quarters for 2022.

 Here is a link to my butcher’s product options and costs as well as a picture of the packaged product. schrocks processing options

 Here is a link to my butcher’s processing sheet(how your meat will be cut).
 I fill out this sheet based on questionnaire from that you fill out and I submit it. schrocks cut sheet

 Pork is sold by hanging weight.
 The hanging weight of a pork half varies but is about 100lbs and produces about 75lbs of take home meat.
-The cost of a pork half is $4.85 per pound of hanging weight.
-A pork half weighs about 75 lbs.
-The cost of a Pork half will be about $412.
+The cost of a pork half is $4.85 per pound of hanging weight so your cost would $485.
 I pay the butchering fees.
 Pork delivery will be at the end of August.
 I will post the date here when I get it.

 The superior quality of my Grass-Fed Beef is due to my ability to use the best genetics for marbling.
 Thru the use of artificial insemination I am able to use bulls in the top 1% for their marbling score to breed as many of my cows as I can.
 The remaining cows are bred to my herd bull, who is a son of a bull in the top 1% for marbling.
 Marbling is the fat in the beef, not the outside.
 The bulls I use put more fat in the beef.